sphanasvadekar/JobManageApi/README.md

 Postman Collection:

 Explore the provided Postman collection in the "PostmanCollection" folder for easy testing and interaction with the API endpoints.

+Explore the provided Manual Test cases in the "Test Cases" folder for easy testing and interaction with the API endpoints.